[10 December 2013]

 This fantasy came to me as I was re-watching Jason Hehir’s documentary, airing this month on ESPN as part of 30 for 30’s second season, specifically, as I was looking at Bernie King’s face.
 As the NBA Hall of Famer quietly remembers his experiences while he was a star player at the University of Tennessee, it seems impossible not to feel for and with him.

 Structured around the bond King developed with his Volunteers teammate, Ernie Grunfeld, Bernie and Ernie offers a potent indictment of racism in its many forms, as well as a celebration of the healing powers of friendship and community, as well as sport.
-At least part of this celebration—as you might expect in this 30 for 30 film—is premised on the particular effects of basketball, the effects of being on a team, the sense of connection and identity that being part of a team might provide.
-Certainly, not every experience of being on a team is so healthy or so collective.
-And forces outside the relative security of being on a team can be overwhelming.
-All of these experiences are made vivid in King’s recollections to form a vivid portrait of devastating pain overcome.
+At least part of this celebration—as you might expect in this 30 for 30 film—is premised on the particular effects of basketball, the sense of connection and identity that being part of a team might provide.
+Certainly, not every experience of being on a team is so healthy or so collective, and forces outside college or the NBA’s relative security can be overwhelming.
+Still, all of these experiences come together in King’s recollections to form a vivid portrait of devastating pain overcome.

 Begin with his childhood, in Brooklyn: the film opens with what might have been a sentimental look back, the camera panning slowing over an empty gym, the place where King picked up a ball for the first time as a small boy: water dripping from an ancient faucet, the hoop remote and netless, King now, an adult in a grey and white striped shirt, walking in slow motion past a chain-link fence.
 As he walks, the camera tracking behind him, you hear his voice-over: “My earliest memories of basketball began right here,” he says, as the camera crouches low to see his feet step from the un-mowed grass and sunlight outside onto the dark grey floor.
 “I was in the third grade, and we were tossing the ball up to the rim, underhanded, trying to make a basket.
 No one could make a basket, but I was determined.”